-There are many ways to set up worm composting: from a covered wooden box in your backyard to a ventilated tray system or modified rubbermaid bin for indoor use.
+There are many ways to set up Worm composting Vietnam: from a covered wooden box in your backyard to a ventilated tray system or modified rubbermaid bin for indoor use.
 About 1 square foot of bin is needed for each pound of worms.
 Make sure excess water can drain out of your bin either into the ground or into a collection tray.
 Another basic: protect the bin from hot sun and freezing.

 Your compost bin may come with instructions for how to begin, but here are the basics:

 Fill your bin half full of bedding.
 Bedding can include some or all of the following: shredded cardboard, shredded newspaper, coconut coir, straw, or fallen leaves.
 This is the carbon-rich brown component required for composting.
 The worms will eat this bedding during the process.

 Add some water to the bin to moisten the bedding.
 Red wiggler worms like a very moist environment for feeding and breeding.

 Next, add a handful of regular garden soil to the bedding.
 Soil contains microbes and grit that they need to break down their food.

 Also, if you are waiting for your worms to arrive in the mail, you can prepare the habitat a week or so before their arrival by adding the garden soil and a handful of vegetable scraps to the moist bedding to start the process.

 The next step is to add the worms with their compost to the top of the bedding.
 They’ll crawl down into the bedding.